SGPT Interviews Navy SEAL Lance Cummings

 SGPT: What SEAL Team(s) did you serve on?
 What was the funniest thing that ever happened to your guys?

 Too much funny shit to tell!
 Way too many characters in the Teams to not have fun, but some of it you have to live down, if you even remember it.
-We rented a hot air balloon to skydive from, then bungee jump from with home made bungee cord, then held a team mate down on the ground while the bloody took off, when the cord was stretched tight, we let him go.
+We rented a hot air balloon to skydive from, then bungee jump from with home made bungee cord, then held a team mate down on the ground while the balloon took off, when the cord was stretched tight, we let him go.
 Then we took turns doing that.

 SGPT: Tell us more about your Sparta event coming up in Greece.